 Advertise Lake Vacation Rentals

 Cheat Lake has been under the management of several hydroelectric companies, beginning with Allegheny Energy, First Energy and most recently Harbor Hydro Holdings LLC.
-Rapidly multiplying environmental restrictions have caused many smaller hydroelectric projects to close in recent years-and Lake Lynn Power Station is not large.
+Rapidly multiplying environmental restrictions have caused many smaller hydroelectric projects to close in recent years, and the Lake Lynn Power Station is not large.
 However, Harbor Hydro recently invested in several improvements at the dam to solve a years-old problem of debris clogging the dam outflows and causing flooding.
 Apparently Harbor Holdings has every intention to keep Lake Lynn Power Station in operation for the foreseeable future.

-Copyright © 2007-2015 Lakelubbers LLC.
+Copyright © 2007-2021 Lakelubbers LLC.
 All Rights Reserved.